EverestAPI/CelesteCollabUtils2/DOCUMENTATION.md

 Those work pretty much like golden berries, and can be collected by crossing a Golden Berry Collect Trigger or when hitting a mini heart.

 They are intended for collab entries, and count towards unlocking the rainbow berry.

+### Silver Blocks

+Same as Golden Blocks, except appearing only when the player carries a silver berry.
+(Golden Blocks appear when the player carries a golden, silver or speed berry, for technical reasons.)

 ### Mini Hearts